dd9jn/rfc4880bis/rfc4880bis.md

 An SOS consists of two pieces: a two-octet scalar that is the length of the octet string measured in bits followed by an opaque string of octets of this length.
-An SOS is compatible to the format of an MPI.
+An SOS is compatible to the format of a well-formed MPI.
+However if the value of an SOS starts with a zero byte it does not represent a well-format MPI and in this case the length is measured as 8-times the number of octets.

-The entire size of an SOS is ((SOS.length + 7) / 8) + 2 octets.
-The
+The entire size of an SOS is always ((SOS.length + 7) / 8) + 2 octets.
-length of a well-formed SOS is always a multiple of 8 but implementations SHOULD gracefully handle non-well-formed SOSs.

 ## Key IDs